-At our center, we have our hypnosis pre-talk videotaped, so the client will experience this part of the session before meeting with the therapist.
-However, some therapists will want to do the intake or pre-hypnosis interview first.
+At our center, we have our hypnosis pre-talk videotaped, so the client will experience this part of the session before meeting with the hypnotist.
+However, some hypnotists will want to do the intake or pre-hypnosis interview first.

 The pre-talk has one goal, and that is to remove as much of what can get in the way of a successful session as possible.
 What can get in the way?
 Your client’s fears and misconceptions regarding hypnosis can cause the client to inhibit going into hypnosis, no matter what kind of hypnotic induction you use.